Let’s see how we can make cookie photography better with these simple tips.

 It will make the height of the stack look more impressive.

-Sometimes the key to an eye-catching shot is the hero itself.
 You can style cookies in a large variety of ways.

 Use chocolate, sugar or cocoa powder, lemon zest, nuts, sprinkles, glazing, and other decorative materials.